-I made some super easy gluten-free rolls to accompany the soup.
-They rise in the oven so there’s no waiting around for hours for them to proof.
-This makes them a little denser than your normal roll which is great for dipping into the soup!
+I made some super-easy gluten-free rolls to accompany the soup.
+These rise in the oven, so there’s no waiting around for hours for them to proof.
+This makes them a little denser than your normal roll and is ideal for dipping into the soup.

-Having gluten-free rolls with the soup makes the whole dish very good for inflammation sufferers.
-No gluten doing any harm, and the vegetables are softened and blended so they are very easy to digest.
-For these rolls, I replaced the refined sugar with honey which is much healthier and is all natural!
+Having gluten-free rolls with the soup makes the entire dish very good for inflammation sufferers.
+There is no gluten to do any harm, and the vegetables are softened and blended so that they are very easy to digest.
+For these rolls, I replaced refined sugar with honey, which is much healthier and all-natural.

 I start by preparing the vegetables.
-Leeks and celery are in season in many parts of the world, so I suggest using the whole “mirepoix”.
-This is the French word for diced onion, carrot, celery and leek, the classic base for soups and stocks.
-This adds a great fresh flavor but if you want to forgo this step, just use onion and add vegetable stock instead of water later on in the recipe.
+Leeks and celery are in season in many parts of the world, so I suggest using the whole “mirepoix.”
+This is the French word for diced onion (or leeks), carrot and celery, which is the classic base for soups and stocks.
+This adds a great fresh flavor but, if you want to forgo this step, use onion or leeks and add vegetable stock instead of water later on in the recipe.

-It’s important to sweat these vegetables slowly so as not to color them which will ruin the bright orange look of the final soup and contribute bitter flavors which we don’t want.
-Once they are softened, which will take about ten minutes, add the root vegetables and sauté them to get them going.
-Then the water can be added and once everything is soft, the soup can be blended.
-It’s important not to cook the soup for too long, the longer the vegetables are cooking the more goodness and flavor will be lost in the vapor rising from the pan.
+It’s important to sweat the vegetables slowly so as not to color them, which will ruin the bright orange look of the final soup and contribute bitter flavors that we don’t want.
+Once they are softened, which will take about 10 minutes, add the root vegetables and saute them to get them going.
+Then, add the water and, once everything is soft, blend the soup.
+It’s important not to cook the soup for too long.
+The longer the vegetables cook, the more nutrients and flavor will be lost in the vapor rising from the pot.

 I season the soup once it is blended so I can get the flavor balance perfect.
-If it needs a little bit of acidity you can add some vinegar or lemon juice at the last minute but I found that this wasn’t necessary.
+If it needs a little bit of acidity, you can add some vinegar or lemon juice at the last minute.
+However, I found that this wasn’t necessary.
 The consistency can also be adjusted at this stage by adding more water if the soup is too thick.
-It shouldn’t be too thin if the instructions are followed, but if so, more vegetables can be cooked separately and then blended in to thicken it up.
+It shouldn’t be too thin if the instructions are followed.
+If so, more root vegetables can be cooked separately and then blended in to thicken it up.

 I added the pumpkin seeds to this recipe as they give a lovely crunch in contrast to the creamy soup.
-Toasting them improves the crunch but also the flavor, adding a nutty note that works really well with the fresh allium flavor from the chives.
+Toasting them improves the crunch and the flavor, adding a nutty note that works well with the fresh flavor from the chives.

-Making the rolls takes a little bit of time and effort but is really worth it.
-I’m sure you’ll agree when you pull the warm rolls out of the oven and experience that fresh baked aroma.
-I sprinkled sesame seeds on top for a bit of extra flavor and because they look great too.
+Making the rolls takes a little bit of time and effort but is worth it.
+I’m sure you’ll agree when you pull the warm rolls out of the oven and experience that fresh-baked aroma.
+I sprinkled sesame seeds on top for a bit of extra flavor and because it makes them look great too.
 These could be substituted for other seeds or crushed nuts.

 I hope you find the nutritional information useful.
-The nutritional content will vary based on the vegetables and other ingredients used of course but this provides a good guide.
-I’ve used olive oil rather than butter in the recipe as this is lower in saturated fat and is much better for inflammation sufferers, although animal fats are certainly still better for us than processed fats such as margarine.
+The nutritional content will vary based on the vegetables and other ingredients used, but this provides a good guide.
+I’ve used olive oil rather than butter in the recipe as this is lower in saturated fat and is much better for inflammation sufferers, although animal fats are certainly still better for us than processed fats like margarine.

-The soup serves two generously and the recipe makes twelve rolls so there should be some left to snack on later.
-I hope you enjoy this winter warmer, and have a healthy and happy start to the new year.
+The soup serves two generously, and the recipe makes 12 rolls, so there should be some left to snack on later.
+I hope you enjoy this warming winter soup and have a healthy and happy start to the new year.